-You can now purchase copies of Sinister Wisdom 101: Variations, the issue that I was invited to guest edit.
-The journal celebrated 40 years of publishing this summer.
-Read journal editor…
+Copies of purchase copies of Sinister Wisdom 101: Variations, the issue that I was invited to guest edit, are available for purchase.
+The journal recently celebrated 40 years of publishing.
+Read…

 A friend posted recently to Facebook, thanking a 300+ year old tree in Philadelphia for lending her some of its energy in a difficult time.
 It’s a tree with many…